AdobeDocs/campaign-standard.en/help/developing/using/extending-the-profile-resource-with-a-new-field.md

 1. Click **[!UICONTROL Add an element]** then add as many value as needed by adding a **[!UICONTROL Label]** and an **[!UICONTROL ID]** and clicking **[!UICONTROL Add]**.

-   Here, we will create the Books, Exhibitions, Movies and N/A values for profiles to choose between these options.
+   In this example, create the Books, Exhibitions, Movies and N/A values for profiles to choose between these options.

    ![](assets/schema_extension_uc11.png)